18 Must Things to Do in Nusa Penida (Bali)

-> Kelingking is the main attraction on Nusa Penida that draws visitors in because of the unique shape of the land that juts out, creating a shape that many claim look like a dinosaur, a T-Rex to be specific.
+Kelingking is the main attraction on Nusa Penida that draws visitors in because of the unique shape of the land that juts out, creating a shape that many claims that looks like a dinosaur, a T-Rex to be specific.

 It's a massive cliff that juts out into the sea, resembling a T-Rex.
 A rocky path runs down the T- Rex's back leading to a secluded beach far below.
 Kelingking Beach is probably the most well-known attraction on Nusa Penida.

-The second popular thing to do in Nusa Penida is visiting the natural infinity pool named Angel's Billabong.
+The second popular thing in Nusa Penida is visiting the natural infinity pool named Angel's Billabong.
 Take a dip in the super clear water.
-Be aware to not go too near the edge of the pool since the sea gets over and create dangerous situations.
+Be aware to not go too near the edge of the pool since the sea gets over and creates dangerous situations.

 The small impressive cove near Angel's Billabong is called Broken Beach.
 Walk over a bridge made by nature.
 Unfortunately, you can't visit the beach down there.

 Atuh Beach is located in the village of Pejukutan, Nusa Penida Island, Bali.
-This is an amazing beach with a beautiful scenic haven on earth.
-The clarity of the turquoise waters, the gorgeous white sandy beaches, the towering high cliff walls, beautiful green nature, and best of all, it should be all yours, your own private beach!.
+This beach is a fantastic beach with a beautiful scenic haven on earth.
+The clarity of the turquoise waters, the gorgeous white sandy beaches, the towering high cliff walls, beautiful green nature, and best of all, it should be all yours, your private beach!.

 Teletubbies Hill has a beautiful landscape with many turfs since it has become a tourism destination in Nusa Penida Islands.
 This site is perfect for visitors looking for remote, natural, and straightforward, away from urban life.
-Deep exploration can be done by following the pathway around the hill to sense the natural wonder.
-Walking around and touching or just contemplate the expanse of nature could conjure your mind.
+You can deep explore by following the pathway around the hill to sense the natural wonder.
+Walking around and touching or just contemplating the expanse of nature could conjure your mind.

 Be warned that you may not actually see a waterfall here!
 The stairs are definitely somewhere to take pictures, but your legs will be screaming at you later.
-At the bottom of this cliff with very steep stairs is a temple that is nothing spectacular but it is simple.
+At the bottom of this cliff with very steep stairs is a temple that is nothing spectacular but straightforward.
 You will need a sarong to visit at the bottom as you will need to pass through the temple to get to the waterfall, which is actually very small and can not be accessed when the tide is high.
-The walk down certainly gives you some great views though.
+The walk down certainly gives you some great views, though.

 Waterfalls are supposed to be here, but they may not be depending on what season you're visiting.
-The real draw here though are the natural pools that have water so incredibly clear.
-You'll have a good chance of having the place to yourself (maybe with some monkeys), and you can cool down in the pools surrounded by limestone rocks and jungle after the hard ride in (the road here is bad too).
+The real draw here, though, is the natural pools with water so incredibly clear.
+You'll have a good chance of having the place to yourself (maybe with some monkeys), and you can cool down in the pools surrounded by limestone rocks and jungle after the hard ride in (the road here is terrible too).

-If you're looking for one of the best viewpoints on the island then Banah Cliff Point should definitely be on your things to do on Nusa Penida list.
-The road to reach it is certainly one of the roughest and rockiest journeys we encountered on our Nusa Penida tour.
+If you're looking for one of the best viewpoints on the island, then Banah Cliff Point should definitely be your thing to do on the Nusa Penida list.
+The road to reach it is undoubtedly one of the roughest and rockiest journeys we encountered on our Nusa Penida tour.
 Although if you can withstand the bumpy roads, you'll be rewarded with an epic picnic spot.

 Rumah Pohon treehouse, famous on Nusa Penida, as a photographer's dream!
 It is located on the edge of a tall sea cliff overlooking Diamond Beach.

 Driving on Nusa Penida is tough, and you'll want a break at some point.
 Crystal Bay is the perfect place to do so.
-It's the best beach to chill out on on the island that's not hard to get to.
+It's the best beach to chill out on on the island that's not hard to visit.
 It's smooth roads all of the way in.
 You'll find bean bags, lounge chairs, and some stalls selling local dishes, snacks, and cold drinks while you relax in the white sand.
 The water is crystal clear, and it's another prime spot for snorkeling.
-Snorkel gear and boats can be rented from here.
+You can rent Snorkel gear and boats from here.

 Goa Giri Putri is one of Nusa Penida Island's major cultural attractions.
-There are 6 temples in the main cave which have a different functions on each temple.
-At the exit of the cave, there is a temple with a statue of Dewi Kwam I'm with typical ornament Pagoda, decorated by many lanterns on the ceiling of the cave
+There are six temples in the main cave, which have different functions on each temple.
+At the cave's exit, there is a temple with a statue of Dewi Kwam I'm with typical ornament Pagoda decorated by many lanterns on the cave ceiling.

 Manta Bay is known for snorkeling because it's a prime spot to find manta rays, but you don't actually need to get into the water to see these gentle giants.